 What are the latest developments?

 Clinical trials are an integral part of finding new ways to harness the body's ability to inhibit cancer development and growth.
 Sarah Cannon has a number of clinical trials for these modern immunotherapies and has been involved in the research for new immunotherapy drugs approved for the treatment of melanoma and lung cancer, including KEYTRUDA (pembrolizumab), OPDIVO (nivolumab) and YERVOY (ipilimumab).
-Learn more on the latest approvals by the FDA here .
+Learn more about the latest approvals by the FDA .

 [i] National Cancer Institute Dictionary